How much does a divorce cost in England and Wales? (2024) – Step-by-step guide on how to keep the cost down

 No – you’ll need a lawyer to review and write up your agreements

-You may need to consult a coach or mediator to help you reach your arrangements before your agreements can be written up
+You may need to consult a Divorce Specialist or mediator to help you reach your arrangements before your agreements can be written up

 You can do part of the legal paperwork yourself but you may need to consult a specialist to help you write up your financial arrangements